10 Body Parts You’re Not Washing Enough

 Sure, you wash your hair on the reg, but how much attention are you paying to your scalp?
 “While it’s not necessary to wash your hair daily, it is important to scrub and massage your scalp daily to avoid buildup of dead skin cells, which body mites and bacteria feast on,” says Robert Glatter, MD, assistant professor of emergency medicine at the Northwell Health Department of Emergency Medicine at Lenox Hill Hospital in New York City.
 “Massaging your scalp daily with warm water not only increases blood flow but helps to manually remove the dead cells which can lead to dandruff, as well as an itchy, red, and flaky scalp,” he says.
 Weird, but not as bizarre as these strange body parts—and their even stranger purposes.

-Although your back gets wet while you're standing in the shower, it needs more TLC than you're likely giving it.
-"Invest in a back scrubber or have your partner wash it for you with an exfoliating bath sponge, loofah, or washcloth at least two to three times a week to reduce the risk of developing skin and soft-tissue infections," Dr. Glatter suggests.
-Don't forget to also consder these 11 body parts you didn't even know you had.
+Although your back gets wet while you’re standing in the shower, it needs more attention than you’re likely giving it.
+“Invest in a back scrubber or have your partner wash it for you with an exfoliating bath sponge, loofah, or washcloth at least two to three times a week to reduce the risk of developing skin and soft-tissue infections,” Dr. Glatter suggests.
+(Don’t forget to also consder these body parts you didn’t even know you had.)

 Under the fingernails